There are plenty of things to do in Bologna to warrant spending a long weekend here. This is the capital of Northern Italy’s Emilia Romagna region.

 Emilia Romagna and Bologna are not considered the foodie capital of Italy for nothing.
 Some of the most prominent Italian culinary classics were founded here.

 Most restaurants in Bologna serve a very good ragu.
-That said, some of the eateries that are locally famed for their spaghetti Bolognese are Ristorante Diana, Trattoria Anna Maria, and Osteria dell’ Orsa.
+Ristorante Diana, Trattoria Anna Maria, and Osteria dell’ Orsa are local favourites for this dish.

 Bologna is the home of egg-pasta and houses some of the best sfogline (pasta makers) in Italy.
 Meat-stuffed tortellini is another Bolognese food classic that should not be missed.